shdhawk/home-assistant.io/source/_integrations/nmap_tracker.markdown

 Network addresses to scan:
   description: Network range to scan using [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing).
 In the example above it will scan addresses from `192.168.1.1` to `192.168.1.254`.
 Minimum number of minutes between scans of active devices:
   description: Frequency of the scans.
 The lower the number, the quicker it will detect devices connected and disconnected usually at the cost of the devices battery life.
-The example above will scan every minute.
+The example above will scan every ten minute.
 Network addresses to exclude from scanning:
   description: A comma-separated list of IP addresses not to scan.
 The above example will skip `192.168.1.8`.
 Raw configurable scan options for Nmap: